 The camera is first class – but that now seems to be the case with all the high-end smartphones.
 If photography is your thing, you may find it easier to push this hardware than on some other phones which often hide controls.
-To be truthful, I haven’t needed to take any pics for work so my testing was totally artificial.
+I haven’t needed to take any work pics so the testing is artificial.

 One feature I got to test is the phone’s waterproofing.
 You don’t need to wait long in Auckland for a rain shower and I decided to let the phone get a soaking.
 It still worked just fine.
 This would be useful if I catch the Birkenhead Ferry on a wet afternoon.